Conditions

 Assignment

 Rules can be enriched with assignments in order to generate specific values for existentially quantified variables of the head.
-An assignment is the equation (=) of a variable of the body and an expression.
+Syntactically, the assignments follow the body of the rule.
+An assignment is the equation (=) of a variable (the LHS of the equation) of the body and an expression (the RHS of the equation).

 Each rule can have multiple comma-separated assignments.